meryemefe/Covid-Monitoring-App/README.md

 * Open terminal and type docker-compose up
 * Then, run the application

-** Ps.
+** P.S.
 Only database was dockerized.